 Copenhagen, the capital city of Denmark, is a metropolis with a cozy small-town vibe.
-Full of historic landmarks, significant buildings, and remarkable sights, Copenhagen is an excellent destination for a weekend getaway.
+Copenhagen is an excellent destination for a weekend getaway with several historic landmarks, significant buildings, and remarkable sights.

 Read this guide to plan an awesome trip to Copenhagen with some budgetary tips to help you along the way.